ERandrinopoulou/DynamicPredJMmultiOutcomes/README.md

 # DynamicPredJMmultiOutcomes
 Dynamic predictions using joint models of two longitudinal outcomes and competing risk data.

 The code for modeling multiple longitudinal (2 continuous and 1 ordinal) and a competing risk model together with the dynamic predition assuming the value parameterization is presented.
-Specifically,
+Specifically:
 * "data.id1.Rdata" / "data1.Rdata": include simulated data for the longitudinal and survival outcomes.
 * "Functions": includes all the functions needed for the code.
 * "ModelJAGS": includes the joint model for jags.